-Age spots, also known as liver spots, are flat, brown, gray or black spots on the face, neck and hands, areas that are more exposed to the sun than others.
-They usually appear in older people, which is how they got the term age spots.
-They also appear more often in people with a fair complexion, but can appear in people with darker skin as well.
-So why do they appear on your skin?
+Age spots, also known as liver spots but technically called "solar lentigines," are flat, brown, gray or black spots that can show up on your face, neck and hands.
+These uniformly colored spots typically appear in older people.
+Despite the name, however, these spots are not caused by age, reports WebMD.
+Rather, they come from sun damage, which is why they appear on parts of the body that are more exposed to the sun than others.
+They are typically more common in people with a fair complexion, but can appear in people with darker skin as well.

-Where they appear on your body may give you a clue.
-Age spots usually appear only on areas that have had prolonged ultraviolet light exposure over the years, such as your face or the back of your hands.
-They can also appear more in people who frequent tanning beds.
+Age spots usually appear only on areas that have had prolonged ultraviolet light exposure over the years, such as your face or the back of your hands, says the Mayo Clinic.
+They can also appear more often in people who frequent tanning beds.
 The pigment in your skin (also known as the epidermis, as in “your epidermis is showing”) is produced by melanin.
-UV light accelerates melanin production and that’s why we get a tan when we’re out in the sun (well maybe you do, but I look more like a tomato after too much time in the sun).
+UV light accelerates melanin production and that’s why we get a tan when we’re out in the sun.
+(Well maybe you do, but I look more like a tomato after too much time in the sun.)
 Age spots occur in places where melanin production is concentrated on the skin.
-Besides UV exposure, just getting old can increase melanin production.
+Besides UV exposure, just getting older can increase melanin production.

 Though bothersome from a cosmetic perspective, these spots are harmless.
-Since they do resemble cancerous growths though, best to check with a doctor if the spot is irregularly shaped, itchy or tender, is getting bigger, or has an unusual combination of colors, and continue to get harmless ones checked out yearly by a dermatologist to make sure they stay that way.
+Since they do resemble cancerous growths though, it's key to check with a doctor if the spot is irregularly shaped, itchy or tender, is getting bigger, or has an unusual combination of colors.
+Continue to have those harmless spots checked out annually by a dermatologist to make sure they stay that way.

 This story was originally written in September 2013 and has been updated with additional information.